Abraham A. Haring House

 Abraham A. Haring House is located in Rockleigh, Bergen County, New Jersey, United States.
 The house was built in 1758 and was added to the National Register of Historic Places on January 10, 1983.

+Current owner: The current owner of this estate "Leo porto" is known for his professional gaming career in games such as Rocket league, Fortnight, and League of Legends.